KizMistry/battleships/README.md

 I first started with creating the 3 empty boards and setting the scores to zero before the main function is called.

-When the main function is called it will run number of other functions in a specific order to enable the correct flow of the battleships game starting with the welcome function.
+When the main function is called it will run number of other functions in a specific order to enable the correct flow of the BattleShips game starting with the welcome function.

 The welcome function will print a welcome message and rules before requesting a username to proceed.
 Once returned, the username will be stored as the name variable and the next function will run.